MasrourTawfik/chat-gi-iads/docs/source/Understanding-the-Architecture-of-Transformers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The final output is a probability distribution over the vocabulary, representing
-the likelihood of each token being the next word in the sequence.This distribu-
-tion is derived by channeling the output from the last Transformer block through
+the likelihood of each token being the next word in the sequence.This distribution is derived by channeling the output from the last Transformer block through
 a linear layer, which is then processed by a softmax function.
 This sequence
-of operations transforms the linear layer’s output into a comprehensive proba-
-bility distribution, effectively predicting the next word in the sequence with a
+of operations transforms the linear layer’s output into a comprehensive probability distribution, effectively predicting the next word in the sequence with a
 quantifiable likelihood for each possible token.

 `Full example here`_